vtereshkov/xdpw/README.md

 * No labels, `goto` and `with` statements
 * No typed constants
 * No double-precision floating-point numbers, enumerations, variant records, typed files
 * No `High` and `Low` functions for open arrays.
-Array length should be explicitly passed to a subroutine
+Open array length should be explicitly passed to a subroutine
 * The `Text` type is equivalent to `file`.
 It can be used for both text and untyped files
-* Arrays, strings and records cannot be passed to subroutines without `const` or `var`, or used as function results
+* Arrays, records and sets cannot be passed to subroutines without `const` or `var`, or used as function results

 #### Formal grammar
 ```